gu, is a command-line utility used to install and manage

 gu install -C /path/to/downloads/directory ComponentId

-Specify the directory to use as components collection.
+Specify the directory to use for the components collection.
 It is possible to type

-ruby) instead of filenames.
+ruby) instead of a filename.
 GraalVM Updater will also

 attempt to find required dependencies in the local component collection.